 This is the culmination of all the life skills that we try to teach our students.
 We can teach our students to make good choices by helping them analyze situations, plan ahead, weigh options, solve problems, and step out of their comfort zone to help others.

-Use this activity to help students seek challenges and put their decision-making skills to the test.
+Use this SEL activity for elementary students to help young learners seek challenges and put their decision-making skills to the test.
 Download the activity.